Network Binding

 # Arping

-For arp pings to work, a separate tool called "arping" is used.
+For ARP pings to work, a separate tool called "arping" is used.
 Linux has three different tools:

 arping by Thomas Habets runs on Windows and macOS as well.